KKUPC/CliNaP-M_April2022/software_installation/software_installation_README.md

 3. [MS-Dial](#msdial)

 ## Installing R and RStudio <a name="r"></a>
-nstalling R and RStudio on Windows
+Installing R and RStudio on Windows
 To install R and RStudio on windows, go through the following steps:
 Install R on windows
 Step – 1: Go to [CRAN R project ](https://cran.r-project.org/)website.